-It’s fair to say that this is a difficult year and we’re under a lot of pressure, so Capsule has decided to bring you a three-part mental-health check in series, with Dr Lucy Hone, co-director of New Zealand Institute of Wellbeing & Resilience.
-We’ve covered the cause and symptoms of burnout, how do you know when you should quit your job and now, the power of post-traumatic growth.
-For our final instalment, we look at how rebuilding your life after trauma can lead to a better, happier and more peaceful life.
+As part of Capsule’s three-part mental-health check in series with Dr Lucy Hone, co-director of New Zealand Institute of Wellbeing & Resilience, we’ve covered the cause and symptoms of burnout, and how do you know when you should quit your job.
+In part three, we look at the power of post-traumatic growth and how to rebuild your life after going through trauma.

 As the co-director of New Zealand Institute of Wellbeing & Resilience, Dr Lucy Hone has been professionally walking the talk for a long time – in fact it’s been 12 years since her research in the field of psychological resilience began.
 But her home life too has tested her personal resilience, forcing her to endure some of the hardest circumstances possible.
 After shifting from the UK to Canterbury, Lucy lived through the 2010-2012 Canterbury earthquakes and describes them as her first experience of living through traumatic events.
 However, a few years later, her life was tested again when her 12-year-old daughter, Abi, was killed alongside Lucy’s family friend Sally Summerfield, and Sally’s daughter Ella, in a tragic car accident.
 The life that Lucy leads now, along with her husband and two sons, is very different from the one they all lead before Abi’s death.
 They have all had to learn a lot about living with loss.